 - After a short break, work on your CV and LinkedIn profile.
 Make sure they are as meaningfully updated as possible and they won’t be if you leave it six months after redundancy to do this.

-- Take the opportunity to meet people in your network for coffee, as you have more time.
+- Take the opportunity to speak to people in your network, as you have more time.
 Be curious and listen to what is going on in their world; others are often a great source of inspiration.
 Talking to different people will help you consider your approach to the job market, as well as renew and deepen existing relationships.
 Make it clear you are not seeking to speak to them as you want them to help you find a new role directly – this may put them off.
 Explain you are looking for inspiration to help your thinking and planning.

 - Assess whether you have any skills gaps that you want to work on alongside looking for a new role.
 You can’t spend all day every day job hunting, so how can you use the rest of your time?
 Perhaps do some charitable or voluntary work which, as well as being valuable in itself, helps you have more purpose.
 It’s also something to mention during interviews, showing you are a proactive person.

 - Make sure you are interview ready, particularly if you are unpractised at virtual interviews.
 These sometimes happened previously but following recent events, being skilled at them is a must if you are looking for a new role.